hyperkitty/hyperkitty/doc/development.rst

 ``hyperkitty-devel@lists.fedorahosted.org``.

-Setting up Hyperkitty for development
+Setting up HyperKitty for development
 =====================================

-The recommanded way to develop on HyperKitty is to use VirtualEnv.
+The recommended way to develop on HyperKitty is to use VirtualEnv.
 It will create an isolated Python environment where you can add HyperKitty and its dependencies without messing up your system Python install.